foogaro/jdv-play/README.md

 ### Build the RHEL base image

 All Docker images belong to this project are based on RHEL, so we first need to build tha base image.
-Edit the file named rhel.dockerfile and use your own credential to register your the Red Hat Network.
+In the folder "rhel", do edit the file named rhel.dockerfile and use your own credential to register to the Red Hat Network.
 Here is an example:

 ```bash